HexHive/Evocatio/README.md

 **NOTE:Everytime switching to a different Evocatio Function Module, please make sure that you compile CapSan with correspoding `asan_afl_ori.c` or `asan_afl_new.c`, which is indicated in each module.
 And then recompile target program too.**

+## Development

+Evocatio provides users with a flexible framework that allows developers to flexibly adjust CapSan, CapFuzz and scoring system according to their own needs.
+For everyone who wants to contribute (and send pull requests), please read our [contributing guidelines](https://github.com/HexHive/Evocatio/blob/main/CONTRIBUTING.md) before you submit.

 ## Contact

 Questions?
 Concerns?
 Feel free to ping me via [E-mail](supermolejzy@gmail.com).